addiewc/Sagittarius/README.md

 3. To simulate a new dataset from the fully-trained EvoDevo model, open the `EvoDevo/simulate_new_EvoDevo_measurements.ipynb` and run, replacing the time points to simulate as desired.
 A dataset made up of the default time points can also be found at: https://figshare.com/projects/Sagittarius/144771.
 4. To run the LINCS extrapolation tasks, run `python LINCS/Sagittarius_LINCS_<taskname>_experiment.py`.
 To view all possible commandline arguments, add the `--help` flag.
 To set gpu, use `--gpu <gpu number>`.
 To load the paper's pretrained model, use `--reload --model-file LINCS/trained_models/Sagittarius_<taskname>_model.pth`.
 To mimic the paper's results, use `--config LINCS/model_config_files/Sagittarius_config.json`.
 5. To simulate a new dataset from the fully-trained LINCS model, open the `LINCS/simulate_new_LINCS_measurements.ipynb` and run, replacing the dose and time points to simulate as desired.
+6. To run the TCGA patient-by-patient extrapolation task, run `python TCGA/Sagittarius_patient_by_patient_extrapolation.py`.
+To view all possible commandline arguments, add the `--help` flag.
+To set gpu, use `--gpu <gpu number>`.
+Set the cancer type of interest with `--cancer-type <SARC, THCA, etc>`.
+Determine the number of intersecting cancer types non-stationary genes with `--non-stationary-k <k>`.
+To reproduce the results from the paper, use `--non-stationary-k 4` with `--cancer-type SARC`, and `--non-stationary-k 2` with `--cancer-type THCA`.
+7. To simulate a new dataset with early-stage cancer patients, open the `TCGA/simulate_new_TCGA_measurements.ipynb` and run, replacing the survival time points to simulate as desired.
+A dataset made up of the default survival time points to simulate can also be found at: https://figshare.com/projects/Sagittarius/144771.